bp4924/bp-react-portfolio/README.md

 - Each displayed project contains a link to a demo or deployed app and a link to the code repository on Github.

 - To download my resume, click the 'Download Resume' button.
-THis will open a new tab containing a pdf, which can be printed or saved.
+This will open a new tab containing a pdf, which can be printed or saved.

 ## Screenshot